Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Every Mission must strictly adhere to the thematic and mechanical identity of its corresponding domain.
 Furthermore, if a Mission dictates the creation of tokens, it must explicitly reference the standardized token statistics provided in the core rulebook to maintain mathematical integrity across the 5x3 spatial grid.

 The Technology domain acts as the Blueprint of Industry, focusing on establishing rigid order, building resilient infrastructure, and asserting dominance through superior, calculated firepower.
-Escalation abilities in Theater 2 should involve maintaining high defensive thresholds across the board or controlling the Contested Zone (Row 3).
-Climax abilities in Theater 3 should provide systemic repair of damaged units by removing Impact counters, or devastating, symmetrical Range 3+ bombardments.
+Escalation abilities in Theater 2 should involve maintaining high defensive thresholds across the board, leveraging the fact that friendly units and friendly-occupied quadrants never obstruct your own physical Line of Sight.
+Climax abilities in Theater 3 should provide systemic repair of damaged units by removing Impact counters, or devastating, symmetrical Range 3+ bombardments (keeping in mind that Massive units executing Quadrant Damage are strictly capped at targeting a maximum of two units per attack).
 Token generation for Technology is restricted to the Construct, which possesses Small Size (1 Weight), 1 Attack, 1 Defense, Range 1, and no keywords.

 The Magic domain performs the Arcane Ritual, representing the unlocking of forbidden knowledge, weaving complex sequences of spells, and fundamentally altering the fabric of reality.
 Escalation abilities should challenge the player to cast specific sequences of Event cards, manage a precise threshold of spells in their discard pile to fuel Arcane Recall, or maintain fragile units with high Attack but exceptionally low Defense.
 Climax abilities should grant the free casting of powerful spells directly from the discard pile, drastically alter unit positions through Strategic Re-routing, or heavily disrupt the standard rules of engagement.
 Token generation for Magic is restricted to the Golem, which features Small Size (1 Weight), 2 Attack, 1 Defense, Range 1, and no keywords.

 The Psionics domain initiates the Mind War, relying entirely on infiltrating the enemy's plans, subverting their will, and strictly controlling the flow of information.
 Escalation abilities should focus on forcing the opponent to discard cards from their hand, generating unpredictable angles of attack utilizing the diagonal Evasion paths of Small units, or ensuring that units with the Phantom keyword survive deep within the Enemy Vanguard.
+Designers must also respect strict action caps: abilities complementing the hit-and-run tactics of Skirmisher units must account for the fact that those units are now left exhausted and unreadyable for the rest of the round after their free repositioning.
 Climax abilities should provide highly proactive shielding by stripping specific cards from the opponent's hand, temporarily seizing control of enemy units to disrupt their formation, or forcing the opponent to skip their next available action in the sequence.
-Token generation for Psionics is restricted to the Echo, which possesses Small Size (1 Weight), 0 Attack, 1 Defense, Range 1, and the Illusion keyword.
+Token generation for Psionics is restricted to the Echo, which possesses Small Size (1 Weight), 0 Attack, 1 Defense, Range 1, and the updated Illusion keyword (acting as a targeting tax that forces attack redirection rather than action denial).
+Echo tokens uniquely enter play ready, but cannot move or act on the turn they enter.

 The Divinity domain embarks on the Holy Crusade, defined by spreading faith, enduring immense hardship, and overwhelming unbelievers with righteous zeal.
-Escalation abilities should revolve around having units survive fatal damage through the Zeal keyword, intentionally sacrificing your own units to trigger Martyrdom effects, or overwhelming the Contested Zone by pushing a massive phalanx of units forward.
+Escalation abilities should revolve around having units survive fatal damage through the Zeal keyword (which strictly triggers only after the printed base Defense of Phalanx has been completely breached by Impact counters), intentionally sacrificing your own units to trigger Martyrdom effects, or overwhelming the Contested Zone by pushing a massive phalanx of units forward.
+Units within this domain grow stronger through collective faith and mechanics like Adapt, which is strictly hard-capped to trigger only the first time a unit survives combat each Game Round.
 Climax abilities should manifest as literal divine interventions, such as rendering friendly units completely indestructible for a specific duration, executing mass resurrections of fallen units directly from the discard pile, or manifesting massive token swarms.
 Token generation for Divinity is restricted to the Spirit, which possesses Small Size (1 Weight), 2 Attack, 2 Defense, Range 1, and boasts both the Flying and Ethereal keywords.

 Additionally, Neutral cards, which are not tied to specific DP constraints, can generate the Scrap token, representing improvised cover with Small Size (1 Weight), 0 Attack, 1 Defense, Range 1, and the Immobile keyword.

 ## Section 4: The Runtime Costing Algorithms

 To accurately determine the power level of a Mission Card, you must calculate its precise mechanical market value based on the game's fundamental runtime economy.
-Every passive and climax ability functions as a Mana Sink that is assessed against the player's universal 15 CP per-round salary.
+Every passive and climax ability functions as a Mana Sink that is assessed against the player's 15 CP per-round base salary and up to 5 banked Reserve CP.

 ### The Market Rate Baseline